BubTec/HomeAssistant/DoorbellCameraNotification/README.md

 - A trigger entity (switch, binary_sensor, button, etc.)
 - An action to open the door (switch, script, etc.)
 - Mobile device with the Home Assistant Companion App
-- **Optional**: Fully Kiosk Browser Integration with Remote Admin enabled for tablet control
+- **Optional**: Fully Kiosk Browser Integration for tablet dashboard control

 ## Setup